Ra1nningDay/snappy-snake/README.md

 | Move Right   | → / D            |
 | Pause/Resume | Spacebar         |
 | Restart      | R (on game over) |

 ---

+## 🧑‍🎨 Player Setup

+- On first load, choose name and color for both Player1 and Player2 (Bot)
+- Colors and names are used in-game and in stats

+---

+## 📊 Stats & Features

+- Win/Loss stats for each player (resettable)
+- High score saved locally
+- Multiple food items on board
+- Animated game over (Dark Souls style)

+---